Poly2it/kein/README.md

     |> gcc.link "raylib";
 };
 ```

+The only constraints which propagate outwards from lists of constraint
+expressions are `include` and `link`.

 ### Metadata and Special Files
 Metadata can be added to Kein expressions to attach information to build inputs.